 add_leak adds time controls to a junction which includes the start and stop time for the leak.

-Power outages can be small and brief, but can also span over several days and effect whole regions as seen in the 2003 Northeast Blackout.
+Power outages can be small and brief, or they can also span over several days and effect whole regions as seen in the 2003 Northeast Blackout.
 While the Northeast Blackout was an extreme case, a 2012 Lawrence Berkeley National Laboratory study [ELLT12] showed the frequency and duration of power outages are increasing by a rate of two percent annually.
-In water distribution networks, a power outage can cause pump stations to shut down and result in reduced water pressure.
-This can lead to shortages in some areas of the network.
-Typically, no lasting damage in the network is associated with power outages.
+In water distribution systems, a power outage can cause pump stations to shut down and result in reduced water pressure.
+This can lead to shortages in some areas of the system.
+Typically, no lasting damage in the system is associated with power outages.

 WNTR can be used to simulate power outages by changing the pump status from ON to OFF and defining the duration of the outage.
 To model the impact of a power outage on a specific pump: